Tourism in Mizoram: Hmuifang Tlang

-Hmuifang is a tourist spot near Aizawl, Mizoram.
+Hmuifang is a resort near Aizawl, Mizoram.
 It is about 50 km from Aizawl.
 With an elevation of 1619 metres, the mountain is still covered with virgin forests reserved since the Mizo Chief's time.
 Hmuifang is on the way to Lunglei.

 Reiek Tlang

-Reiek is a tourist 12 km from Aizawl.
+Reiek is a location 12 km from Aizawl.
 It rests at an elevation of 1548 metres, overlooking Aizawl and offers a view of the surrounding valleys and hills, on a clear day the plains of Bangladesh can be seen from the top of the hill.
 Reiek Hill is surrounded by thick lush green temperate trees and bushes.

-Vanzau

-Vanzau is a tourist spot located in the mountain range of Chalfilh Tlang (1865m), near Buhban village, Mizoram.
-It is about 100 km from Aizawl.
-With an elevation of 1721 metres above sea level, Vanzau is the most visited places and popular especially among the people living in its surrounding villages.
-Vanzau provides a good view of Mawmrang kham and its mountain ranges, and among the nearby villages, North Lungpher, Phullen, Thanglailung, Phuaibung, Buhban, Khawruhlian, Khanpui and Khawlian can be seen from this spot.